 5. To pay for the renovations of the home, the chamber reached out to its members to raise enough funds to complete the project and recruited the help of a laborer’s union to get it done.
 The chamber raised $30,000 that was used to pay for paint, supplies, tools, appliances, furniture and more.

 6. The Branson/Lakes Area Chamber of Commerce partnered with numerous organizations to make this year’s trip happen, including locals like CoxHealth and Convoy of Hope, and others like the municipality of Humacao and Profesa, a Puerto Rican professional organization based out of South, Florida.

-Keep an eye out for more details about this story in the May/June 2020 issue of Biz 417, and check out both our Twitter and editor Jenna deJong’s Twitter for more about the trip.
+For more details about this trip, read the full story from the May/June 2020 issue of Biz 417 here, and check out both our Twitter and editor Jenna deJong’s Twitter for more about the trip.